 To see something as non-self, we must impose the notion of ‘self’ on it first and reject it later.
 What is the difference between meditation that seeks non-self and meditation that seeks true-self?
 It is conceptual presupposition that makes the difference.
 Now, Gimello’s argument seems to have some merit.
 We really do impose some concept in vipassanā process.
 The notion of ‘self’ is a conceptual categorization, even though it is very natural to us and common to all human culture, even in some animal species.
 It seems to me the constructivist position is more tenable here.

 There is another point worth mentioning here.
-In Visuddhimagga, Buddhaghosa recognizes what he calls bare-insight or dry-insight worker, who has not made the jhāna the basis for insight.11 Only the first jhāna, thoughts do not fully subside, does the bare-insight worker possesses.
+In Visuddhimagga, Buddhaghosa recognizes what he calls bare-insight or dry-insight worker, who has not made the jhāna the basis for insight.
+Only the first jhāna, thoughts do not fully subside, does the bare-insight worker possesses.
 Whether we count this kind of experience mystical or not?
 If so, there will be a problem of degree subsequently.
 How deep the meditative state that can be counted as mystical?
 And what will be different between doing some meditation and watching a movie?
 In the theater, we lose the sense of our self, many thoughts come and go, we undergo some rapture, pleasure, and pain, and we have one point of concentration with a variety of content.
 At the end we might also undergo some significant shift in character and ethical concern.
 Mystical or not?

 Conclusion and reflection

 Perhaps, I offer more questions rather than providing a definite answer.
 That is because this issue is indeed very elusive because it deals with subjective experiences.
 I evade at all costs in this essay to talk about ‘pure consciousness’ and link this event to meditation.
 To my view, only consciousness is enough in Theravāda Buddhist doctrine.
 This consciousness, like other phenomena, is conditioned.
 It has no its ‘pure’ form.
-I feel somewhat startled when Robert Forman associates nirodhasamapatti with pure consciousness12, because to my understanding nirodhasamapatti is the state that consciousness itself ceases, not just sensation and perception.
+I feel somewhat startled when Robert Forman associates nirodhasamapatti with pure consciousness, because to my understanding nirodhasamapatti is the state that consciousness itself ceases, not just sensation and perception.
 That is why I focus around only on vipassanā.

 Another point I want to make here is the Buddhist path is more than meditation, and Buddhist meditation is more than the way to induce mystical experience.
 Undoubtedly, mystical experience plays a very significant role in Buddhist practice including by the Buddha himself.
 But from the early Pāli sources, very early disciples of the Buddha, such as the first five monks, the Jaṭila, Sāriputta, Yasa, to name only a few, liberated by just listening and contemplation.

 In the same line of thought, I resonate with Gimello’s idea.
 Enlightenment has nothing to do with mystical experience, at least as the direct cause.
 Enlightenment is about understanding not just abiding in some unusual state of mind.
-Since such a state of mind can be also induced by drugs.13 If vipassanā is the heart of Buddhist practice, we can conclude here that it is not necessary to be a mystical experience.
+Since such a state of mind can be also induced by drugs.
+If vipassanā is the heart of Buddhist practice, we can conclude here that it is not necessary to be a mystical experience.

 As we have seen so far, I suggest that it is better to separate mystical experience from liberation, and we should study mystical experience and consciousness itself by scientific means, not notoriously vague anecdote-based phenomenology of subjective experience.
 (There is no ‘pure consciousness’ is cognitive science’s vocabulary, because consciousness itself is an emergent phenomenon that comes out of many components working together.
 There is no monolithic entity called consciousness, let alone its pure form.)